Addiction & Substance Use Organizations

 When individuals carefully research and select their options in treatment facilities for drug or alcohol misuse, a rehab accreditation, like CARF, means the facility commits to continual improvement and meets international standards of quality.17

-In addition to accrediting substance abuse organizations, CARF provides the tools to help individuals find CARF-accredited treatment programs and offers educational brochures on a variety of topics—all created by industry-leading organizations and government agencies.17
+In addition to accrediting substance use treatment organizations, CARF provides the tools to help individuals find CARF-accredited treatment programs and offers educational brochures on a variety of topics—all created by industry-leading organizations and government agencies.17

 NAADAC The Association for Addiction Professionals